• About

 To add scent to your linens, place several sachets in your linen closet.
 You can also use them to repel pests from your woolens when you store them in the off-season.

-2. Use to infuse vinegar
+2. Infuse vinegar

 Infusing vinegars with herbs lets you enjoy their scent in homemade cleaners or hair rinses.
 If you use a high-quality vinegar, you can make an herb-infused vinaigrette.

-To make infused vinegar, place fresh lavender in a jar about 3/4 full and cover with vinegar to the top of jar.
+To make infused vinegar, place fresh lavender leaves in a jar about 3/4 full and cover with vinegar to the top of jar.
 If using dried lavender, use about 1/4 cup per cup of vinegar.
 For cleaning purposes, an inexpensive white vinegar is best.
 For salad dressing, try a white wine vinegar.

 Use a non-reactive top like these, as metal will get corroded by the acid of the vinegar.

-Allow the vinegar to infuse 4 to 6 weeks, shaking every few days.
+Allow the vinegar to infuse for 4 to 6 weeks, shaking every few days.
 It’s helpful to attach a note or sticker to the jar with the date on it so you know when it started infusing.
 After the infusion period is over, strain out the leaves before adding the vinegar to your cleaning bottles or storing with other culinary vinegars.

 Homemade infused vinegars make a great easy homemade gift!